kenahrens/crm-demo/proxymock/instructions.md

 **How to run:**

 **Using Claude Code**:
-1. Ask Claude: "Start a proxymock mock server using recordings from proxymock/recorded-frontend-backend-<timestamp> on port 8080"
+1. Ask Claude: "Start a proxymock mock server using recordings from proxymock/recorded-frontend-backend-<timestamp> mapping port 18080 to http://localhost:8080"
-2. Start frontend: `cd frontend && make start`
+2. Start frontend with `VITE_API_PORT=18080`: `cd frontend && VITE_API_PORT=18080 make start`
 3. Run Cypress tests: `cd frontend && npx cypress run` (or `npx cypress open` for interactive mode)

 **Or via CLI**: